-that does not mean that it is devoid of interesting content or potential utility.
-The way we carve up a territory on a map can make a great deal of difference to how we navigate the underlying terrain.
-A map that prints contour lines only every 20 metres change in height elides the different between bumpy undulating grasslands and a flat plain, whereas one that shows them every 10 metres may capture the differences.
-Similarly, one of the most the notorious taxonomic revisions in recent years, namely the reclassification of Pluto to a dwarf planet, was prompted by and continued to inform our revised view of the solar system as consisting not merely of large planets and small asteroids, but a range of bodies in between.
+I would note that, even if one reads the view merely as proposing a shift in taxonomy, that does not mean that it is devoid of interesting content or potential utility.
+One of the most the notorious taxonomic revisions in recent years, namely the reclassification of Pluto to a dwarf planet, was prompted by and continued to inform our revised view of the solar system as consisting not merely of large planets and small asteroids, but a range of bodies in between.

-Nonetheless, I take the three systems view to be offering something more than a mere taxonomic division.
-Instead, I take it as proposing - tentatively - that perceptual categorization be considered a distinct psychological kind, distinct from both perception and cognition (see Fig. 5 below).
+Nonetheless, I take the three kinds view to be offering something more than a mere taxonomic revision.
+Instead, I take it as proposing that perceptual categorization be considered a distinct psychological kind, distinct from both perception and cognition (see Fig. 5 below).
 By this, I mean that perception, perceptual categorization, and cognition form natural divisions in our architecture of the mind, underpinned by clusters of differences in respect of function, phenomenology, format, and content.
 In other words, the distinction between perceptual categorization and perception is not arbitrary; it is not a matter of cutting a cake in various ways.
-Instead, there is, in the terms popularized by Ned Block (2014), a joint in nature between perceptual categorization and the other systems.
+Instead, there is, in the terms popularized by Ned Block (2014), a joint in nature between perceptual categorization and the other psychological kinds.